- Tetum (PDF 22 KB)

 Ambassador of the United States to the Democratic Republic of Timor-Leste Karen Stanton presented her credentials to President Taur Matan Ruak on January 16, 2015

-Ms. Stanton received a Bachelor of Arts Degree from the University of Michigan and a Master's Degree from the National War College (Class of 1999).
-She is the winner of the 2007 Luther I. Replogle Award for Management Improvement, two Superior Honor Awards, two Meritorious Service Increases and several group Superior and Meritorious Honor Awards.
+Ms. Stanton received a Bachelor of Arts Degree from the University of Michigan and a Master’s Degree from the National War College (Class of 1999).
+She is the winner of the 2007 Luther I. Replogle Award for Management Improvement and has been awarded four Senior Performance Awards, two Superior Honor Awards, two Meritorious Service Increases and several group Superior and Meritorious Honor Awards.
 Ms. Stanton is married to William A. Stanton who is Director of the Center for Asia Policy at National Tsing Hua University in Taiwan.
 Mr. Stanton is a retired Foreign Service Officer who was most recently Director of the American Institute on Taiwan.
 They have two daughters.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.